SummerSun/azure-docs-powershell-int/AzurePowerShell/AzureRM.Cdn/Test-AzureRmCdnCustomDomain.md

 ```

 ## DESCRIPTION
-Validate the CName mapping to see of the custom domain can be added to an endpoint
+Validates a CNAME mapping to verify a custom domain can be added to an endpoint.

 ## EXAMPLES